kimukook/kimukook.github.io/_projects/search_theory.md

 This project addresses the <em>probabilistic search</em> of uncertain, mobile targets by leveraging continuous-time modeling and advanced control strategies.
 We present three complementary developments: (i) a continuous-discrete observation framework, (ii) a time-periodic search strategy tailored for non-evasive targets, and (iii) a collaborative search approach for tracking evasive targets.

 **Keywords**
-- Probabilistic search theory
+**Keywords:** Probabilistic search theory &middot Stochastic dynamics &middot PDE-constrained optimization &middot Adjoint analysis
-- Stochastic dynamics
-- PDE-constrained optimization
-- Adjoint analysis

 The crux of this project is <em>adaptive observation</em>, a framework that couples estimation and control.
 The estimation task involves modeling the moving target’s likely position as a stochastic process, accounting for the uncertainty in both its initial location and dynamics.
 The control task involves decision-making and coordination of searchers as they scan their surroundings to locate the target.
 Crucially, these two components are organically coupled: searchers’ observations not only inform the evolving estimate of the target’s location, but also respond to it, forming a “feedback loop” that iteratively drives both estimation and control tasks.
 This idea is illustrated in Figure 1 below.
 <div class="center">